vutran1710/PyrateLimiter/README.md

 - It sums up all the underlying logic to a simple, intuitive API to work with
 - It helps dealing with async/sync context (everything just `works` by adding/removing `async/await` keyword to the user's code)
 - It provides different ways of interacting with the underlying BucketFactory *(plain method call, decorator, context-manager (TBA))*
-- It provides thread-safe use by using RLock
+- It provides thread-safety using RLock

 ## Basic usage